Phone: 202-266-4929 | Email: firstname.lastname@example.org

 Phone: 202-266-4928 | Email: email@example.com

-Layne Piper is a Project Associate at ECOS.
-She previously interned at ECOS and joined the staff in 2013.
+Layne Piper is a Project Manager at ECOS.
+She previously interned and worked as a Project Associate at ECOS after joining the staff in 2013.
 Layne supports the Water Committee, Data Management Workgroup, and Federal Facilities Forum.
-She also oversees the registration process for all ECOS meetings.
+She also assists with ECOS meeting planning.
 A native Houstonian, Layne graduated from Davidson College in 2012 with a BA in History and a Concentration in Environmental Studies.

 Phone: 202-266-4939 | Email: firstname.lastname@example.org